 During this period the word TRURO appeared on many castings, and the purpose of the Truro branch was to encourage Cornish business.
 See the Gulley Gratings page.
 According to the 1948 Plymouth Directory and the Kellys Directories, Calenick St premises were in operation at least in 1938 as the Foundry is listed in Exeter as being in Waterbeer Street.

 The illustrations below show the premises from the 1860s to the 1980s.
-Two artists drawings show plans for the improvement to the ouside of 190 High Street but it seems internal alterations took preference and neither of these proposals came to full fruition.
+Two artist’s drawings show plans for the improvement to the outside of 190 High Street but it seems internal alterations took preference and neither of these proposals came to full fruition.
 The front view of the High Street shop shows the Golden Hammer hanging above the shop doorway.
 Up until 1907 the Royal Arms had been on display.
-Illegally as it appears as correspondence exists between the Secretary of the Royal Warrant Holders Association, a Mr S. K. Holman, and Garton and King relating to this matter.
+Illegally, as it appears, as correspondence exists between the Secretary of the Royal Warrant Holders Association, a Mr S. K. Holman, and Garton and King relating to this matter.
 It appears the Royal Arms must be removed after a certain period of time after the Royal Personage’s death.
-Abrupt instructions were given to the Landlord of the premises to remove them “At Once". (at the time this was the late Mr King’s wife who had moved to Bournemouth).
+Abrupt instructions were given to the Landlord of the premises to remove them “At Once”.
+(At the time this was the late Mr King’s wife who had moved to Bournemouth).

 An 1888 plan of the foundry and shop.
 Click to enlarge

 The next three pictures are able to be displayed thanks to the Westcountry Studies Library.
 They are from a series of 35mm photographs taken by a Mr R Roberts of the old Waterbeer Street foundry being demolished, probably about 1963 though his notes are dated 1976.
-I have no idea who Mr Roberts was, where he lived and whether his interest in the structure of the building that its demolition revealed, was amateur or professional, he might have been a local historian or involved in industrial archaeology - perhaps someone reading this knows.
+I have no idea who Mr Roberts was, where he lived and whether his interest in the structure of the building that its demolition revealed was amateur or professional; he might have been a local historian or involved in industrial archaeology - perhaps someone reading this knows.
 By 1964 the premises had been demolished as part of the Guildhall Redevelopment but these (and other) photographs fortunately tie in nicely with my father’s description above.

 Detail showing the dovetailed cast iron supports and cross members supporting the incombustible first floor (possibly slate)